opendevstack/ods-core/ods-devenv/README.md

 When the ODS box is deployed in the correct VPC / subnet, an SSH tunnel can be established like so:
 ```
+# Run the following commands to verify that the Session Manager plugin installed successfully on your local machine:
+session-manager-plugin
+# The following message should be returned:
+# The Session Manager plugin is installed successfully.
+Use the AWS CLI to start a session.

 # sample code for establishing an SSH tunnel to ssh into an ODS box, where
 #   --target the instance-id of the EC2 instance running the ODS box
 #   --document-name reference to a document containins specificas about the required session